Chandu-2122/Django/README.md

     - You will receive a confirmaƟon message confirming your vote has been recorded.

 **4. Results:**
-    When the eleciton time completes, the results will be automatically displayed on the results page.
+    When the election time completes, the results will be automatically displayed on the results page.

+    Facial Authentication system is not built yet...